 “Excellent.
 Shall I hide in your hood until we get out of the house?”

-4207 ducked behind Ara and, after her hood opened wider, edged itself neatly into it.
+4207 ducked behind Ara and, after she stretched out her hood, edged itself neatly into it.
 But she felt no change to how the hood felt on her neck.

-A bowl on the counter offered two apples and a banana and Ara obliged by stuffing them into the kangaroo pocket of her jacket.
+A bowl on the counter offered two apples and a banana and Ara obliged by stuffing the banana into one of the pockets of her jacket.
 She found a package with two cookies from the school snack drawer and started munching on one while writing a note:

 Dear Mom and Dad.